- Reference Number: HEY-092/2023

 - Departments: GI Physiology

 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

-The test is also used for detecting abnormal growth of bacteria within the small intestine.
-It is normal for bacteria to be found in your large intestine as they aid digestion.
-However, sometimes bacteria can grow in the small intestine and interfere with the digestion of food; this is a condition known as Small Intestinal Bacterial Overgrowth (SIBO).
-We usually administer lactulose (a non-digestible sugar) for this test.
-Bacterial overgrowth can cause a variety of symptoms including nausea, diarrhoea, bloating, gas, and abdominal cramps.
+A hydrogen breath test can be used to detect abnormal bacterial growth in your small intestine.
+It is normal for bacteria to be found in your large intestine, where they aid digestion.
+However, sometimes bacteria can grow in the small intestine and interfere with the digestion of food.
+This is known as small intestinal bacterial overgrowth (SIBO).
+You will first attend the department for a simple breath sample, to determine which type of test you will need.

 Can there be any complications or risks?

 Hydrogen breath tests are considered very safe.
 In rare cases, the test sugar solution can cause loose stools.
 You may also find that drinking the test sugar solution triggers your usual symptoms.

 How do I prepare for the Hydrogen Breath Test?

 Please read this information leaflet carefully.
 If you wish, feel free to share the information with friends or family so that they can be of help and support.